Kabinakagami Lake: Hydrology

 The primary inflows are the Kabinakagami River at Little Kaby Bay at the southwest, and the Oba River at the east of the lake.
 There are a number of secondary inflows.
 Left tributaries, clockwise from the Kabinakagami River inflow to the Kabinakagami River outflow, are Bear Creek at the southwest near Picard's Point; Stoney Creek at the top of Boot Bay at the west; and Fairy Creek at the west.
 Right tributaries, clockwise from the Kabinakagami River outflow to the Kabinakagami River inflow, are: Ermine Creek at Little Whitefish Bay at the east; and Noisy Creek and Five Mile Creek at Five Mile Bay at the southeast.

 Schist Bay is a large bay that forms the northwest corner of the lake.
 Rocky Point lies between it and the large bay that forms the north end of the lake, where the Kabinakagami River leaves over the Big Rapids.
 The Kabinakagami River flows via the Kenogami River and Albany River to James Bay.

+History

+In the late 18th-century, the North West Company (NWC) had a trading outpost on the lake.
+The Hudson's Bay Company (HBC) also set up a post in 1796, called Cappoonicagomie, but abandoned it around 1806.
+In 1815, the HBC reestablished the outpost.
+The following year, both the NWC and HBC posts burned down.
+The HBC rebuilt that same year.
+Four years later, a new men's house was built.